betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 Delegating this decision to compile-time takes away the choice to deploy binary packages or pre-build unified containers that could run on various GPU vendor hardware or be run on CPU or GPU as a runtime option, depending on user-need.
 It also hinders dependent developments that want to utilize CPU and GPU at the same time, e.g., in simulations with dynamic load balancing.

-So called "fat binary" artifacts can address this problem in part, by compiling multiple backends into the same executable and delegating the code path to choose to runtime.
+So called "fat binary" artifacts can address this problem in part, by compiling multiple backends into the same executable and delegating the code path to choose at runtime.
 Unfortunately, there are currently little established conventions and tooling for such an approach, especially across different vendors.

 ### Possible solutions and development policies